How AI Ruined My Favourite Colour

 Reclamation

 The blog you're reading right now is lavender.
 The accent colour is #c7b8ff in light mode: a specific tone, light, warm, slightly bluish, slightly pink.
-My main site, zaakir.io, has been purple since 2022, in the much bolder #9d86ff cosmic shade.
+My main site, zaakir.io, in the much bolder #9d86ff cosmic shade.
 Both of these are deliberate.
 Neither is bg-indigo-500.

 I'm aware of the irony.
-The colour I love is the colour AI ruined, and my response is to keep using it anyway.
+The colour that I was once deeply fond of is the colour AI ruined, and my response is to keep using it anyway.
 But that's actually the point.
 The answer to "AI is making everything look the same" isn't to abandon the things AI is replicating; it's to stop letting AI choose for you.
-To pick your colours the way people picked colours before: with intention, with reference to what they meant to you, with willingness to defend the choice.
+If anything, it places a higher onus on you to think creatively and intentionally about what you want to achieve.

 Coda